-Be Dam Safe while you're enjoying Montana's parks and rivers the summer.
+Be Dam Safe while you're enjoying Montana's parks and rivers this summer.

 Be Alert for Changing Water Levels